sahilsaxena21/Recommendation-System/README.md

-# Recommendation-System
-Data-Driven Data Science Masters Curriculum
+# Data Science Curriculum Design - A Data-Driven Approach

 The purpose of this project was to recommend a suitable, data-driven data science masters curriculum based on the needs of the industry.